 a.
 The first page must be a Title Page and must include the following information: the title of the paper (in capital letters); your name and BU identification number; and b.
-The second page must be a signature approval page and should be organized, for example, as follows:
+The second page must be a signature approval page and should be organized, for example,

-A Scholarly Review Paper submitted in partial fulfillment of the degree of Masters of Arts in Molecular Biology, Cell Biology & Biochemistry
+A Scholarly Review Paper submitted in partial fulfillment of the degree of Masters of Arts in Molecular Biology, Cell Biology & Biochemistry Month, Year

-Month, Year
+as follows:

 First Reader:

 John Caradonna, Professor of Chemistry

 Second Reader:

-D-1 D (D'-1

-Robert E. Hausman, Professor of Biology
+Dean Tolan, Professor of Biology

 - c.
 The third page must be a Table of Contents that lists the chapter titles and subheadings of chapters. - d.
-Description of Chapters.
-There should be a series of chapters describing the topic.
+Description of Chapters: There should be a series of chapters describing the topic.
 Usually the first chapter provides a broad Introduction to the topic.
 One or more chapters should follow this that describe in some detail the specific topic, including experiments that led to the models and hypotheses that now dominate the field, or conflicting hypotheses.
 Usually the final chapter provides a Summary and Perspective for the field. - e.
-Figures and Tables.
-If figures or tables are included in the thesis, the source from which the information has been taken must be cited, such as "(taken from Doe et al., 1995)" or "(adapted from Doe et al., 1995)".
+Figures and Tables: If figures or tables are included in the thesis, the source from which the information has been taken must be cited, such as "(taken from Doe et al., 1995)" or "(adapted from Doe et al., 1995)".
 Each figure or table should follow its first citation in the text; they should not be grouped at the end. - f.
-Bibliography.
-A comprehensive reference list must be included at the end of the text, and information taken from references must be cited properly within the text. - (1) Listings in the bibliography.
-List must include authors, year published, title of article, journal, or book, volume/edition, and inclusive pages.
-The following provides examples of the required format for references:
+Bibliography: A comprehensive reference list must be included at the end of the text, and information taken from references must be cited properly within the text. - i.
+Listings in the bibliography: List must include authors, year published, title of article, journal, or book, volume/edition, and inclusive pages.